 - Grilled Cheese Croutons

 - 1. In a large pot or Dutch oven, heat the olive oil over medium heat.
-Add the onions and cook over medium-low heat for 15 minutes, stirring occasionally, until golden brown.
-Add the garlic and cook for 1 more minute.
-Stir in the chicken stock, tomatoes and their juices, saffron, 1 tablespoon salt, and pepper.
-Bring the soup to a boil, then lower the heat and gently simmer for 15 minutes.
+Add the onions and cook, stirring occasionally, until golden brown, about 15 minutes.
+Add the garlic and cook, stirring, for 1 minute more.
+Stir in the chicken stock, tomatoes and their juices, saffron, 1 tablespoon salt (or, if you prefer, start with 2 teaspoons), and pepper.
+Bring the soup to a boil and then lower the heat and gently simmer for 15 minutes.

 - 2. If using the orzo, fill a medium pot with water, add 2 teaspoons salt, and bring to a boil.
 Add the orzo and cook for 7 minutes, until almost but not quite completely al dente.
 Drain the orzo and add it to the soup.